 - Note User Name: Exports the username of the note's author.

 - Note User Email: Exports the email address of the note's author.

-Refunds applied to an order appear in the Available Data › Refunds.
-Multiple refunds are separated by a pipe character:
+Refunds applied to WooCommerce orders appear in the Available Data › Refunds.
+A pipe character is used to separate multiple refunds:

 0when there's no refund.